There are a few principles you can follow to ensure the success of your Automation rules.

-Ensure you use conditions to exclude any scenarios which would cause the error, such as setting the condition 'Invoiced = No' to rules with the action 'Invoice order'.
-Again, use the log within the Automation settings to identify errors and correct.
+Ensure you use conditions to exclude any scenarios which would cause the error, such as setting the condition "Invoiced = No" to rules with the action "Invoice order".

 Use statuses in your conditions, and update statuses after you've applied your chosen action

-It's good practice to map automation to a specific part of your workflow, and a good way to do this is by using order statuses.
+It's good practice to map every Automation rule to a specific part of your workflow, and a good way to do this is by using order statuses.
 In this way, you can avoid Automation acting on orders when you might not want them to.

 For example, you may have multiple rules set up to update the shipping method depending on the product SKUs contained in the order.
 However, it's possible that more than one of these rules could be true, as orders might contain SKUs from multiple rules.